jeanrauwers/mern-course-bootcamp/README.md

-# Complete Free Coding Bootcamp with the MERN Stack (For Beginners)
+# Complete Free Coding Bootcamp with the MERN Stack (Beginners friendly)

 This is a series video and we are going to build a full-stack application from scratch using the MERN STACK (MongoDB, Express, React.js and Nodejs).